How to Slay the Stress Monster

 Find help if you need it

 There are many other ways of slaying the stress monster: massage, meditation, deep breathing exercises, a healthy sex life, visualizing happy scenarios, aromatherapy, plenty of rest, and a balanced diet.
 Stress can affect anyone at any time.
 It is a normal part of everyday life.
 You may not be able to change the cause of some stressful events, but you can learn to manage their impact on you.
 However, if you continue to feel stressed and the symptoms are not going away or are getting worse, your physician may recommend counseling or even medication if appropriate.
+Your stress reaction system is meant to help you, but it can also be your downfall.
+Taking the steps to control stress can help to ensure peace of mind and a happy, healthier, and hopefully longer life.

 For more info on therapies to support you visit the Tremellin website